 According to the EPA, all asbestos products can be categorized into one of the following groups.

 - Clutch facings

 - Drum brake linings

 - Commercial and industrial asbestos friction products

-- Sheet and beater-add gaskets (except specialty industrial)
+- Sheet and beater-add gaskets (except industrial specialty models)

 - Commercial, corrugated and specialty paper

 - Asbestos-cement corrugated sheet, flat sheet, pipe, shingle